kmgowda/SBK/README.md

 ```

 ## Running Performance benchmarking
+The SBK  can be executed to
+ - write/read specific amount of events/records to/from the storage driver (device/cluster)
+ - write/read the events/records for the specified amount of time

-SBK outputs the total data written/read , average throughput and latency , maximum latency  and the latency percentiles 50th, 75th, 95th, 99th , 99.9th and 99.99th for every 5 seconds time interval as show below.
+SBK outputs the data written/read , average throughput and latency , maximum latency  and the latency percentiles 50th, 75th, 95th, 99th , 99.9th and 99.99th for every 5 seconds time interval as show below.

 ```
 Writing     234059 records,   46774.4 records/sec,    44.61 MB/sec,     19.8 ms avg latency,     151 ms max latency,       0 discarded latencies; Percentiles:      15 ms 50th,      19 ms 75th,      71 ms 95th,      87 ms 99th,     120 ms 99.9th,     121 ms 99.99th.